nyawanga/streaming-architecture/README.md

 - For purposes of safety and best practice there is no hardcoding of credentials.
 - We make use of `.env` file to carry all our creds.

+### TO DO:
+- Could not be able to get the clockhouse sink to work had to write queries on postgres database
+- Find a working solution for the clickhouse sink connectors